-1. To receive and adopt the Audited Financial Statements for the year ended 31 December 2010 and the Reports of the Directors and Auditors thereon.
+1. To receive and adopt the Audited Financial Statements for the year ended 31 December 2011 and the Reports of the Directors and Auditors thereon.
 Resolution 1 2.
-To re-elect the following Directors who retire by rotation pursuant to Article 79 of the Company's Articles of Association:- 2.1 Chin Kok Wah Resolution 2 2.2 Siaw Sat Lin Resolution 3 3.
-To re-appoint Dato' Jaffar Indot who retires in accordance with Section 129(6) of the Companies Act, 1965 as a Director of the Company to hold office until the next Annual General Meeting.
-Resolution 4 4.
-To ratify and approve Directors' fees for the financial year ended 31 December 2010 Resolution 5 5.
+To re-elect the following Directors who retire by rotation pursuant to Article 79 of the Company's Articles of Association:- 2.1 Dato' Seow Yong Chin Resolution 2 2.2 Syed Zain Al-Kudcy Bin Dato' Syed Mahmood Resolution 3 3.
+To re-appoint the following Directors who retire in accordance with Section 129(6) of the Companies Act, 1965 as Directors of the Company to hold office until the next Annual General Meeting:- 3.1 Dato' Jaffar Indot Resolution 4 3.2 Siaw Sat Lin Resolution 5 4.
+To re-appoint Abdul Wahid Bin Ahmad Shuhaimi who retires in accordance with Article 86 of the Company's Articles of Association.
+Resolution 6 5.
+To ratify and approve Directors' fees for the financial year ended 31 December 2011.
+Resolution 7 6.
 To re-appoint Messrs.
-SC Associates as Auditors of the Company for the financial year ending 31 December 2011 and to authorise the Directors to fix the Auditors' remuneration.
-Resolution 6 6.
+SC Associates as Auditors of the Company for the financial year ending 31 December 2012 and to authorise the Directors to fix the Auditors' remuneration.
+Resolution 8 7.
 To transact any other business of which due notice shall have been given.